-The scenario editor allows you to create and edit scenarios.
-The scenario editor opens up when you click the Create a new scenario link.
-To edit an existing scenario, click the Edit button or the diagram of the scenario in the scenario detail.
+Our visual scenario editor allows you to create and edit scenarios.
+The scenario editor opens up when you click the Create a new scenario button in your Dashboard.
+To edit an existing scenario, click the Edit button or the diagram of the scenario you wish to edit, in the scenario detail.
 This will open the scenario editor.
 Here, is a list of all of the elements you will see in the scenario editor:

 The scenario schedule is represented by the clock icon.
 By clicking the clock icon, it will open a panel where you can schedule a scenario.
-Here you can set when and how often your activated scenario is to be executed.
+Here, you can set when and how often your activated scenario is to be executed.

-If you have not yet selected any module for your scenario, a circle with a question mark is displayed in the middle of the screen.
-Clicking it will open up a panel where you can search for apps/services and then search through their accompanying modules to add a module to your scenario.
-Depending on where you want to add a module in a scenario, different modules will be available (some modules can only be placed in between two other modules, and others only at the beginning of the scenario).
+If you have not yet selected the first module for your scenario, a circle with a question mark is displayed in the middle of the screen.
+It will open up a panel where you can search for apps/services and then search through their accompanying modules to add a module to your scenario.
+Depending on where you want to add a module in your scenario, different modules will be available (some modules can only be placed in between other modules, and others only at the beginning of the scenario).
 When you add a module and left-click on it, a panel where you can set its parameters will be displayed.
-Depending on the module you have chosen, right-clicking the module may offer you the following options: Settings, Choose where to start and Delete module.
+Depending on the module you have chosen, right-clicking the module will offer you some or all the following options: Settings, Choose where to start and Delete module.

 Clicking on the wrench icon, that is below the line connecting two modules, will open a menu with the below options:

-A log records any event which occurs during a single run of a scenario and records it for the scenario execution history.
+A log records every event that occurs during a single run of a scenario and records it for the scenario execution history.
 The log contains information about the difficulty of each phase and any errors encountered during the execution of the scenario.
 By clicking the log icon, the information will be displayed in the adjacent right hand corner.

 The Scenario settings panel is represented by the gear icon.
 By clicking it, it will open up the Scenario settings.
 This panel is primarily intended for advanced users.
 Here you can adjust the advanced scenario settings.

 Integromat gives you the possibility to create highly sophisticated scenarios with many modules.
-Clicking this icon will adjust the layout for modules in the scenario and lets you see its content more easily.
+Clicking the highlighter icon will adjust the overall layout of the modules in the scenario so, you can see its content more easily.

-When you finish editing a scenario, click the Save icon to save the current scenario settings.
+When you finish editing a scenario, click the floppy disk icon to save the current scenario settings.
 You may also save your scenario continously during editing.